carlosfarfangalindoNL222/Learning-Machine-Learning-with-House_Prices_Challenge/README.md

-# Learning Machine Learning with House Prices Challenge on Kaggle
+# Learning Machine Learning with House Prices Challenge on Kaggle - Top 1%

 This is my first machine Learning Project.
 I have made many jupyter notebooks for this competitions.